inkstitch/inkstitch/collections/_tutorial/en/cookie_cutter_tiling.md

 and let the extension to the ordering job.

-If you look at the results, you may notice some unuseful very short paths .
+If you look at the results in the Auto-Route group you may notice some unuseful very short paths .
 You  could get  rid of them,  but the easy way is
 * `Extensions > Ink/Stitch > Preference`
 *  Set  *minimum stitch length* to 1mm locally only